Managing temporary elevated access to your AWS environment

 2. Visibility of access to other people.
 With persistent access, user activity is logged—but no one is routinely informed when a user invokes access, unless their activity causes an incident or security alert.
 With temporary elevated access, every access invocation is typically visible to at least one other person.
 This can arise from their participation in approvals, notifications, or change and incident management processes which are multi-party by nature.
 With greater visibility to more people, inappropriate access by users is more likely to be noticed and acted upon.

 3. A reminder to be vigilant.
 Temporary elevated access provides an overt reminder for users to be vigilant when they invoke high-risk access.
 This is analogous to the kind security measures you see in a physical security setting.
 Imagine entering a secure facility.
 You see barriers, fences, barbed wire, CCTV, lighting, guards, and signs saying “You are entering a restricted area.”
 Temporary elevated access has a similar effect.
-It reminds users there is a heightened level of control, their activity is being monitored, and they will be held accountable for any actions they perform.
+It reminds users there is a heightened level of control, their activity is being monitored, and they will be held accountable for the actions they perform.

 4. Reporting, analytics, and continuous improvement.
 A temporary elevated access process records the reasons why users invoke access.
 This provides a rich source of data to analyze and derive insights.
 Management can see why users are invoking access, which systems need the most human access, and what kind of tasks they are performing.
 Your organization can use this data to decide where to invest in automation.
 You can measure the amount of human access and set targets to reduce it.
 The presence of temporary elevated access might also incentivize users to automate common tasks, or ask their engineering teams to do so.